b0e/fog-one/README.md

 newvm.save
 ```

-## Features

-tbd

 ## not working yet

 * con.groups.get 4

-_AND_ everything not mentioned in features or examples ;)
+_AND_ everything not mentioned in examples ;)

 ## Troubleshooting

-* ArgumentError: opennebula is not a recognized compute provider
+* ArgumentError: `one' is not a recognized compute provider
   * is the correct gem version included?

 ## Additional Resources